shini2424/Project1/README.md

 # ProjectsOfKlo
-These are projects which I have done outside of school or work.
+This is a project I have done outside of school or work in my free time